zefiros-software/BSPLib/docs/docs/logic/execute.md

 the computations will start in SPMD mode, and the behaviour will be undefined.
 To solve this we introduce the [`BSPLib::Execute()`](execute.md) function makes the BSP interface easier to use.

+1. This is the most basic way of calling this function.
+2. When we need to pass the `main()` arguments to the BSP program.

 #Parameters